w3f/polkadot-wiki/docs/learn/learn-validator.md

 participating in consensus with other validators.

 Validators play a crucial role in adding new blocks to the relay chain and, by extension, to all parachains.
 This allows parties to complete cross-chain transactions via the relay chain.
+They guarantee that each parachain follows its unique rules and can pass messages between shards in a trust-free environment.

 ## Para-validators

-Parachain validators (i.e. para-validators) participate to the [Parachain Phase of the AnV Protocol](./learn-parachains-protocol.md/#parachain-phase), and submit [candidate receipts](./learn-parachains-protocol.md/#candidate-receipts) to the Relay Chain transaction queue for a block producer to include on-chain.
+Parachain validators (i.e. para-validators) participate to the [Parachain Phase of the AnV Protocol](./learn-parachains-protocol.md/#parachain-phase), and submit [candidate receipts](./learn-parachains-protocol.md/#candidate-receipts) to the Relay Chain transaction queue so that a block author can include information of the parablock in a fork of of the Relay Chain.

-Para-validators work in groups and are selected in every epoch to validate parachain blocks for all parachains connected to the relay chain.
+Para-validators work in groups and are selected by the runtime in every epoch to validate parachain blocks for all parachains connected to the relay chain.
 The selected para-validators are one of
 {{ polkadot: <RPC network="polkadot" path="query.staking.validatorCount" defaultValue={297}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="query.staking.validatorCount" defaultValue={1000}/> :kusama }}
 validators randomly selected (per epoch) to participate in the validation, creating a validator pool